mcarvin8/sf-decomposer/CONTRIBUTING.md

 ## Unique ID Elements

 Unique ID elements are used to name decomposed files with nested elements.
-The default unique ID element for all metadata types is `fullName`, but this will not work in all cases.
+The default unique ID elements for all metadata types are `fullName` and `name`, but these will not work in all cases.

 If no unique ID elements are found in the nested element, the short SHA-256 hash of the nested element contents will be used instead to name the decomposed file.